johnfairh/steamworks-swift/README.md

 * Importing `Dispatch` and `-enable-cxx-interop` makes `DispatchSemaphore` disappear but not the rest of the module??
 Work around.
 * Have to manually tell Swift to link with `libc++`??
 Workaround.
+* Even with `-lc++` something goes wrong storing pointers to base classes and they get nobbled by something.
+Lucky to be able to work around.
 * Calls to (?pure) virtual functions aren't generated properly: Swift generates a ref to a symbol instead of doing the vtable call.
 So the actual C++ interfaces are not usable in practice.
 Will use the flat API.